 12. Guest Policy.
-All guests of WRPC shall be accompanied by a club member and shall sign a waiver prior to use of club equipment or facilities.
+Club members may invite non-members to join them as a guest when using club facilities and equipment.
+Guests shall be accompanied by a member and shall sign a waiver on each occasion, prior to use of club equipment or facilities.
 The waiver form is available in the Lindston Barn and the Boathouse Annex as well as on our website.
-Guests are permitted to visit the club and use club equipment on three occasions.
-Thereafter, guests are required to join the club or pay a day use fee of $20 per subsequent visit accompanied by a club member.
-If visitors and their accompanying club member are only using equipment owned by a club member, this guest policy shall not apply.
+Guests may use club facilities and equipment without payment on three occasions.
+Thereafter, guests are required to join the club or pay a day use fee of $20.
+Grandchildren accompanied by their grandparents are not subject to the three-occasion rule provided they are under 18 years old.
+This guest policy does not apply to visitors and their accompanying club member who are only using equipment owned by a club member.

 13. Boat Usage.
 Sign Outs.
 All members using club or personal equipment are required to sign out and sign in using the club logbook located in the Lindston Barn or the Boathouse Annex.
 For safety purposes, the club log tracks whether members have returned boats to the designated club facility.
 The club log also records boat use for purposes of prioritizing future club equipment purchases and determining assignments of boat slips for storage.
 Assignment to a slip in the Barn depends on membership activity and the Lindston Barn Storage rules.
 Assignment to a slip in the Annex in the future may depend on membership activity subject to demand for storage in the annex.
 Sign outs will be tallied on the basis of 12 month periods from 11/1 to 10/31 (Boat Usage Year).